 Praised by the New York Times for their “soulful depth” and their “consummate skill and musicianship”, the London Handel Players captivate audiences across the world with their performances and recordings.
 Making their debut at Handel’s own parish church, St George’s Hanover Square, as part of London Festival in 2000, the Players appear regularly at the leading venues and festivals in the UK, Europe and North America, performing baroque chamber music and concertos and collaborating with the world’s leading singers

-The London Handel Players have performed across Canada and the United States, making their New York debut at the Frick Museum in 2012 and returning to perform at Carnegie Hall in 2014.
+London Handel Players have performed across Canada and the United States, making their New York debut at the Frick Museum in 2012 and returning to perform at Carnegie Hall in 2014.
 Concerts have included performances at Wigmore Hall, Kings Lynn Festival, Internationale Händel-Festpiele Göttingen, Varazdin Baroque Evenings, Spitalfields Festival, Newbury Spring Festival, Halle International Handel Festival, Brighton Early Music Festival, East Cork Early Music Festiva, Korcula Baroque Festival, Music and Beyond Festival in Ottawa, Tilford Bach Festival and in Spain, Ireland, Germany and Croatia.
 Committed educators at every level and holding professorships in early music at London’s Conservatoires, The London Handel Players give masterclasses and workshops to children, students and adults at every level, amateur and professional and present an annual project with schools in conjunction with the Handel House Museum and London Handel Festival.

 "The playing, both individually and collectively, is impeccable and the result is a very significant recording indeed"